 I’ve been lucky enough to study film at both The University of East Anglia (on the MA Programme) and at PhD level at The University of Lincoln.
 My PhD thesis is called “Fascist Works of Art?”
-Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976 and has been completed under the wonderful stewardship of Dr Nigel Morris.
+Violence, Spectatorship and Identification in Vigilante Thrillers: 1970-1976 and has been completed under the wonderful stewardship of Dr Nigel Morris with second supervision by Dr Neil Jackson.
 My Viva (all 1hour 45minutes of it!!) was paneled by Prof Paul Cobley and Dr Sarah Barrow.
-I have previously been spoken at the Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organisers.
+I have previously been spoken at Film & Media (the annual London Film & Media conference) and been published in The Film and Media Reader 1 from the conference organisers.

 I also have a BA (Hons) IIi in English from Bangor University, a Post-Graduate Certificate in Education from Huddersfield University and Qualified Teacher Learning & Skills (QTLS) from Society of Education & Training.